dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 `KestrelServerOptions.ConfigurationLoader` can be directly accessed to continue iterating on the existing loader, such as the one provided by <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder.WebHost%2A?displayProperty=nameWithType>.

 * The configuration section for each endpoint is available on the options in the <xref:Microsoft.AspNetCore.Server.Kestrel.KestrelConfigurationLoader.Endpoint%2A> method so that custom settings may be read.
-* Multiple configurations can be loaded by calling <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure(Microsoft.Extensions.Configuration.IConfiguration)?displayProperty=nameWithType> again with another section.
-Only the last configuration is used unless `Load` is explicitly called on prior instances.
-The metapackage doesn't call `Load` so that its default configuration section may be replaced.
+* <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.Configure(Microsoft.Extensions.Configuration.IConfiguration)?displayProperty=nameWithType> can be called multiple times, but only the last configuration is used unless `Load` is explicitly called on prior instances.
+The default host doesn't call `Load` so that its default configuration section may be replaced.
 * `KestrelConfigurationLoader` mirrors the `Listen` family of APIs from `KestrelServerOptions` as `Endpoint` overloads, so code and config endpoints can be configured in the same place.
 These overloads don't use names and only consume default settings from configuration.

 ### Configure endpoints in code